 - Coordinating duties and care between siblings

-- Hiring out certain duties (lawn care, house cleaning, grocery deliveries, etc.)
+- Outsourcing certain duties (lawn care, house cleaning, grocery deliveries, etc.)…

 Possible Sacrifices or Costs Associated With This Goal:

-- Quitting one’s job, or losing one’s job because of too much missed time
+- The character quitting their job to care for the parent or losing it because of too much missed time

-- Giving up on hobbies or dreams due to a lack of time
+- Giving up hobbies or dreams due to a lack of time

 Roadblocks Which Could Prevent This Goal from Being Achieved: